 Protein is satiating—the more of it we eat, the fuller we feel (12).
 If you eat more lean protein on top of complex carbohydrate-rich foods and healthy fats, you will likely find that your overall calorie intake decreases naturally over time because protein tends to encourage us to eat fewer total calories than usual.

 Fibre-rich foods help with weight control because they take longer to process by our digestive system.
 This means that we feel full for a longer period of time after eating, which makes it easier to stick to healthier portions instead of overeating (6).
 In other words, fibre keeps us from bingeing on unhealthy snacks to make up for feelings of hunger between meals.
 Fruits and vegetables are good sources of dietary fiber.

 Probiotics directly improve the function of our digestive system in many ways.
 One way they do this is by improving our immune response so we are less vulnerable to inflammation and other health conditions associated with it (such as obesity) (7).
 Meanwhile, prebiotics feed beneficial bacteria in our bodies and intestines, allowing them to proliferate and strengthen their hold over the gut environment for healthier digestion (9).
 You can find both in fermented food products such as yogurt, kimchi, sauerkraut, and kombucha tea.

 Strength Train To Build Muscle Mass

-Stronger muscles burn more calories than weaker ones even at rest, so it is a good idea to focus on weight training if you want to lose some extra pounds.
-There are many performance-enhancing supplements that can be used safely while following a gluten free diet, but before taking any of them you will have to consult with your doctor first and get their opinion on the matter.
+Stronger muscles burn more calories than smaller ones even at rest, so it is a good idea to focus on weight training if you want to lose some extra pounds.
+There are many performance-enhancing supplements that can be used safely while following a gluten-free diet, but before taking any of them you will have to consult with your doctor first and get their opinion on the matter.

 Another great way to lose some weight is through cardiovascular exercise—cardio burns more calories than any other kind of training.
 It also lowers blood pressure and promotes heart wellness (1).